Visyond/website-hugo/site/content/product-tour/product-tour.md

       Accelerate Decision-making in 3 Steps
 infoBlockFirst:
   - descr: >-
-      Import your Excel spreadsheet to transform it into a secure, scalable, and collaborative **decision-making platform**.
+      **Import your Excel spreadsheet** (or start from scratch) to transform it into a secure, scalable, and collaborative **decision-making platform** with an always up-to-date spreadsheet at the center.
     benefitsList:
       - text: >-
           Track data and quickly compare scenarios